 It's worth noting that the chin is still thicker than the bezel around the sides and the top edge, meaning it still looks a little less balanced than the iPhone XS or XS Max, despite the smaller notch.
 But, the fact its frame is shrinking is a good thing.

 The chassis is built predominantly from aluminium, with a finish designed to compliment the colour of the glass on the rear.
 Our unit is Midnight Black, which has the shimmery matte look identical to the OnePlus 6, while Mirror Black is a much shinier, glossy finish.
+There's also the McLaren Edition, with carbon fibre detailing and an orange hint to the edge of the rear to make it stand out.

 Staying true to one of the most important elements of OnePlus design over the past couple of years, the phone feels good in hand.
 The chassis is noticeably narrower than big iPhones, and those curves towards the edges on the back means it sits really nicely in the palm.
 The soft-touch glass on the back adds to this feel of comfort too, ensuring it's one of the best-feeling big phones available right now.
 For any price.
 It's a big phone that doesn't feel as big as it actually is.